Pressure reduction in the supply system

 Remove the mass air flow sensor.

-Then briefly close contacts "4" and "5" between each other.
-At the same time, the voltmeter should show a voltage of about 8 V, and the platinum thread should become red-hot.
+Then briefly close contacts “4” and “5” with each other.
+The voltmeter should show a voltage of about 8 V and the platinum thread should become red hot.

 If at least one of these conditions is not met, replace the sensor.